torguardvpn/tgwireguard/README.md

-# 🔒 TorGuard Custom WireGuard App for OpenWRT
+# TorGuard Custom WireGuard OpenWRT App

 ## 🌍 Overview
 The **TorGuard Custom WireGuard App for OpenWRT** makes it simple and easy to paste any **WireGuard config** from the **TorGuard WireGuard Config Generator**.